 Here's how you can do it:

-Use the Export section of your store’s Admin area (Catalog > Export) to export your existing products:
+Use the CSV Export page of your store's Admin area (Catalog > Import & Export > CSV Export) to export your existing products:

 Download the resulting export file and open it in a spreadsheet editor.